k-nizy/Formative-2---Principle-Component-Analysis/README.md

 # Kenya Malaria PCA Formative Assignment

 This repository contains the completed PCA formative assignment notebook built from the provided template.
-The analysis uses Kenyan county-level malaria data from the Humanitarian Data Exchange (HDX), then implements Principal Component Analysis from scratch with NumPy.
+The analysis uses Kenyan county-level malaria data from the Humanitarian Data Exchange (HDX), then implements Principal Component Analysis from scratch with NumPy only.

 ## Main Deliverable